Central Asia Trekking – Packing List

 This checklist is just a reminder of what you can pack for a Central Asia trekking tour.
 You can download our PDF checklist to tick things off and so you do not forget small things for your trip.

 For trekking in Central Asia, you can hire a stableman and rent horses or donkeys to carry your luggage.
 For this purpose, and also for carrying your luggage comfortably, please pack your luggage in a large backpack.
 The backpack should be either waterproof or make sure to bring a waterproof cover for it.

 Small daypack (20-30 L)

-To ride horses or to hike, bring a small daypack where you can store your snacks, water and other nessary accessories.
+To ride horses or to hike, bring a small daypack where you can store your snacks, water, and other necessary accessories.

 Sleeping bag (ideally up to -10° Celsius comfort temperature)

-Trekking poles generally make it easier to walk on various kinds of terrain, be it going upwards or downwards, crossing the rivers or just reducing impact of long trekking on your joints.
+Trekking poles generally make it easier to walk on various kinds of terrain, be it going upwards or downwards, crossing the rivers, or just reducing the impact of long trekking on your joints.

 Good sunglasses and hat

-At higher altitudes, the impact of sun is more intense as the air get thinner.
+At higher altitudes, the impact of the sun is more intense as the air gets thinner.
 Choose good UV protection sunglasses and a comfortable cap or hat.

 Sunscreen, SPF 30-50